Beryl Cook: Return to England

-Cook enjoyed growing popularity and her paintings soon were in great demand.
-Her first book of collected works was published by John Murray in 1978, and in 1979 a film was made for LWT's The South Bank Show where she discussed her work with Melvyn Bragg.
-Cook collaborated with such authors as Edward Lucie-Smith and Nanette Newman by providing illustrations for their books.
-She continued regularly to publish books of her own artworks until the early 2000s, such as Beryl Cook's New York (1985) which had been inspired by her three week visit to New York City in 1983.
+Cook's first book of collected works was published by John Murray in 1978.
+From then until the early 2000s, she regularly published books of her own art, such as Beryl Cook's New York (1985), which had been inspired by her three-week visit to New York City in 1983.
+Cook all collaborated with authors such as Edward Lucie-Smith and Nanette Newman, providing illustrations for their books.

-In 1994, she received the Best Selling Published Artist Award from the Fine Art Trade Guild.
-In 1995 she was awarded the Order of the British Empire.
-She did not attend the official ceremony due to her shyness, and accepted the honour at a quieter ceremony in Plymouth the following year.
-The Royal Mail reproduced one of her paintings as a first class postage stamp.
-In 2002, her painting The Royal Couple featured in the Golden Jubilee exhibition in London.
-Tiger Aspect Productions made two animated films called Bosom Pals using characters from her paintings, voiced by Dawn French, Rosemary Leach, Alison Steadman and Timothy Spall, and broadcast in February 2004.
-Channel 4 News produced a short film on Beryl and her work in 2005, and she was also the featured artist in BBC Two's The Culture Show in 2006.
+In 1995, she was awarded the Order of the British Empire.
+She did not attend the official ceremony, due to her shyness, accepting the honour at a quieter ceremony in Plymouth the following year.
+The Royal Mail reproduced one of her paintings as a first-class postage stamp.

+Whilst Cook gained public popularity, the art world often looked down on her work.
+In 1996, former Tate director Nicholas Serota declared that "There will be no Beryl Cooks in Tate Modern".
+As of 2025, the Tate held none of the artists works in their collection.
+However, Cook loved that ordinary people loved her work, and would reply personally to hundreds of letters she received from fans of her work.

+Broadcast in February 2004, Tiger Aspect Productions made two animated films called Bosom Pals using characters from her paintings, voiced by Dawn French, Rosemary Leach, Alison Steadman, and Timothy Spall.

-Beryl Cook died on 28 May 2008 at her home in Plymouth.
+Beryl Cook died on 28 May 2008 at home in Plymouth.
 Peninsula Arts of the Plymouth University mounted a major retrospective exhibition in November that year.
 Two books devoted to her were published: Beryl Cook 1926-2008 and The World of Beryl Cook.
-In 2010, two of her paintings were used as part of the Rude Britannia exhibition at the Tate Britain.
-Beryl Cook's paintings have been acquired by the Gallery of Modern Art in Glasgow, Bristol City Museum and Art Gallery, Plymouth Art Gallery and Durham Museum.
+In January 2026, a major retrospective of Cook's work was held at The Box in Plymouth to mark the centenary of her birth.
+It was the most extensive presentation of her work to date, and featured works that had rarely or never been previously exhibited.

+Work

+Cook admired the work of the English artist Stanley Spencer for her compositions and bold bulky figures.
+Another influence was Edward Burra, who painted sleazy cafés, nightclubs, gay bars, sailors and prostitutes, although, unlike Burra, she did not paint the disturbing aspects of such scenes.
+She had an almost photographic memory.

 Her work has been compared to that of Colombian artist Fernando Botero.

+Awards and recognition

+Cook was awarded several prizes for her work, including: